Ghini/ghini.desktop/doc/goal.rst

    **software view on garden data**

-The above picture only shows the structure of Ghini's database.
-Let's have a look at a few basic operations Ghini lets you perform.
+The above picture only shows the basic structure of Ghini's database.
+Let's have a look at the basic operations Ghini lets you perform.

-organizing the garden in beds and greenhouses .................................................
+representing the planned space .................................................

+Botanic gardens are mostly organized in beds and greenhouses, and larger beds are probably organized in smaller sections, while greenhouses might be organized in tables, shelves, walls.

+In the above software view on garden data, the numeric indications at either end of the line connecting ``Location`` and ``Planting`` tells us that every ``Planting`` can only belong to exactly one (``1``) ``Location``, while every ``Location`` may contain zero or more (``0..n``) ``Plantings``.

+A consequence of this constraint in the database is that your database needs ``Locations`` in order to place ``Plants`` in the garden, so a good practice is to start by entering a database ``Location`` for every physical bed section, greenhouse table, or whatever might be the basic location unit in your garden.

 accepting a plant in the collection .................................................

+when a plant (or a group of genetically identical plants) enters the collection,

 following the health status of a living plant .................................................